We would like to inform you about the coronavirus Covid-19, in relation to your trip to Tanzania.

 Code orange is not a negative travel advice, but a stricter travel advice, not a ban!
 For trips to Tanzania, Prime Minister Rutte’s press conference on January 12 – to stay at home as much as possible this winter – did not change this.
 However, you must now be aware that various government institutions, museums, bars and restaurants may be closed.
 However, there are calls for travelers to complete a declaration of necessity at Schiphol from early 2021, in which the necessity of your trip must be described, but so far this has not been the case.

 [If flight and accommodations are available, the trip can be carried out.]

 Code orange indicates that you must be properly informed about the situation on site, the protective measures to be observed and that you must also remain alert to this.
 But as a safari traveler, good preparation is required anyway, that has not changed.

 [KLM flies almost daily to Dar es Salaam and / or Kilimanjaro Airport.
 And this winter directly to Zanzibar Airport.]

 With the current code orange for Tanzania, the Dutch government wants to indicate that there are risks of contracting the corona virus in Tanzania.
 But that certainly does not mean that this risk is greater than in the Netherlands.
 Our personal experience and that of our customers is that it is very nice to travel in Tanzania now.
-The safety rules are strictly observed.
+The safety rules are strictly observed by the partners we work with.
 And once there, you have all the quiet and space to travel with your party, safely and securely!
 Big crowds are easy to avoid.